Syphilis in Australia

 - 6 weeks after the birth.

-See your local doctor to assess your risk of contracting syphilis and get tested.
+Visit your local doctor or healthcare provider to assess your risk of contracting syphilis and get tested.
+Visit healthdirect to find a health service in your area.

 Authorised by the Australian Government, Canberra.